 The termination fee is the source of the issue, and it is what you want to avoid when entering into a merchant services agreement.

 A merchant account contract always exists, and it dictates the term of the agreement and the termination fee.
 For example, which of the following options would you rather have?

-It would cost $500 to cancel Merchant Account A regardless of when, and Merchant Account B could be cancelled at any time without penalty.
+It would cost $500 to cancel Merchant Account A regardless of when.
+However, you could cancel Merchant Account B at any time without penalty.

 No Contract Credit Card Processing

-The saying "month-to-month contract" is typically used to refer to a contract that does not have a termination fee.
-The term of a contract (how long it is effective) is inconsequential if there is no penalty to cancel the agreement.
+The phrase”month-to-month contract” simply means a contract that can be cancelled with a month’s notice.
+It’s a contract without a long term.
+It does not automatically mean that there is no termination fee for ending the contract.
+The term (length) of a contract is inconsequential if there is no penalty to cancel the agreement.

 All merchant account contracts will declare the length of the contract term in one of the following three ways.

 In very rare cases a merchant account contract term will commence once the agreement becomes effective, and will continue until cancelled by the processor or business.
 In the case of an open-ended term, the business would have to pay a termination fee (if one exists) regardless of when it cancels the agreement.